 It’s really functional and very easy to use steamer but is a bit more pricey than our other options.

 - Up to 50 minutes of steaming time

 - Not so good on uneven floors

-Finally, last but not least, we have Hoover with their steam capsule.
+Finally, last but not least, I have Hoover with their steam capsule.
 It’s lightweight and has a long power cord so you can get on with cleaning uninterrupted.
 The variable steam control allows you to adjust for the surfaces needing cleaning and it comes with various nozzles, brushes and microfibre pads for a versatile and thorough, all round cleaning.

 With a 700ml water tank, you can get up to 50 minutes of steam cleaning on low power and the handle of the steamer can be removed so it’s nice and compact for easy storage.

 Now onto the downside.
 No mop is perfect and, like most cleaning products, this mop has it’s weaknesses.
 The velcro that attaches the pads onto the cleaning head means that if you use them for scrubbing or on uneven floors the pads can catch and come loose.
 Not ideal.
 To remedy this, it does come with a scrubbing brush attachment that can be used on tougher stains instead.